 The University has approved the granting of credit for an associate diploma (UG3) completed at either a former college of advanced education, a university or at a TAFE college.
 For a completed associate diploma a maximum of 23 credit points at 100 level (first-year) is awarded.
-No credit is granted for partially completed associate diplomas credit points, including 12 at 200 level.
+No credit is granted for partially completed associate diplomas.

+An Australian Qualifications Framework (AQF) completed at TAFE or at a registered educational private provider accredited diploma attracts 24 credit points of credit, including 8 at 200 level; and an AQF or TAFE accredited advanced diploma is eligible for 36 credit points, including 12 at 200 level.
 No credit is awarded for incomplete diplomas or advanced diplomas.

-An AQF/TAFE accredited diploma attracts 24 credit points of credit, including 8 at 200 level; and an AQF or TAFE accredited advanced diploma is eligible for 36